One-Touch Soccer logo

 Promotion/Relegation

-In certain leagues (generally, the leagues with more than one division of the same league playing on the same night), the top and bottom teams in a division at the end of a season are subject to promotion or relegation for the ensuing season.
+In multi-division leagues (leagues with more than one division of the same league playing on the same night), the top and bottom teams in each division at the end of a season are subject to promotion or relegation for the ensuing season.
+More than one team from each division may be promoted or relegated, based on needs to maintain competitive balance within each division.
 While this may be done in consultation with the team(s) in question, One-Touch Soccer reserves the sole right to make necessary changes to ensure a competitive balance within each league and/or division.
+Playoff results (where applicable) do not necessarily affect possible promotion or relegation for the subsequent season.

 TEAM ROSTERS & ELIGIBILITY